bassicali/gem/README.md

 <img align="left" width="64" height="64" src="images/hex-gem.png"> <h1>Gem - Game Boy Color Emulator & Debugger<h1>

 ## Features
+- Disassembler/debugger
+- Visualizations for tiles, sprites and palette colours
+- Levels visualizer for the 4 sound channels
+- Plot for channel 4 wave pattern
-- A slew of commands for debugging the emulation.
+- A command console with some commands for debugging the emulation.
 See table below.
 - Easy to read code.
 Highly modularized design and liberal usage of comments makes it a good reference for writing your own emulator.

-## Debug Commands
+## Console Commands
 *Note: Any numeric argument can be suffixed with 'h' to indicate a hex number (e.g. 204 -> CCh)*
 | Command | Syntax | Description |
 | --- | --- | --- |